 With this single transport pass you have complete freedom to go anywhere in the country, and make up your plans as you go.

-In this article I cover everything you need to know about the Swiss Travel Pass and the Swiss Travel Pass Flex, including the Swiss Travel Pass price, so that you can choose the best option for you.
+In this article we cover everything you need to know about the Swiss Travel Pass and the Swiss Travel Pass Flex, including the Swiss Travel Pass price, so that you can choose the best option for you.